RECRUITING THE NEXT GENERATION OF LEADERS

 It wouldn’t have been possible to produce this document without the leadership of our Chair Marc Landry (CAMA Second Vice-President and Representative for Alberta and the Northwest Territories), CAMA Staff, and the following nine CAMA members/mentors who have provided their great words of wisdom and advice:

-- Janice Baker, CAO/City Manager, City of Mississauga, ON
+- Janice Baker, Retired CAO, ON

 - Gail Stephens, Retired CAO, BC